“Postmenopausal women are especially vulnerable to STIs

 What is safer sex?

 DotS the definition of safer sex may vary.
-In Safer Sex and Sexually Transmitted Infections (STIs): Safer Sex the JH’s definition includes:
+In Safer Sex and Sexually Transmitted Infections (STIs): What Is Safer Sex? the JH’s elaborate on:

 “Safer sex is not just about protection from unplanned pregnancies and sexually transmitted infections (STIs).
 It’s also about making sure everyone involved feels safe and respected.